FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Properties of Clumps

 The bottom left panel of Figure \ref{fig:hexplot2} shows the radial velocity ratio between the clump itself and its immediate surroundings.
 The ratio is defined as the average radial velocity of the clump divided by the average radial velocity of the environment.
 We see that the velocity ratio is close to unity, which means that on average the clumps are comoving with their surrounding medium, even in the outflowing gas.
 The largest velocity ratios are seen in the ISM dominated regions.

 Combined with the typical distance from the galaxy shown in Figure~\ref{fig:hexplot1}, we can now infer that there is a population of inflowing gas in the inner CGM that is traced by a clumpy medium rather than coherent streams.
 Generally speaking, the FOGGIE halos have filamentary inflow in the outer CGM that disintegrates at $\sim 50$\, kpc---right where we see a strong up-tick in the number of overdense clumps (C.\ Lochhaas, in preparation).
-We will use tracer fields to investigate in an upcoming study how accretion flows through the streams in the outer CGM, potentially through this clumpy inner circumgalactic medium, and onto the gaseous galactic disk (C.\ Lochhaas, in preparation).
+We will use tracer fields to investigate in an upcoming study how accretion flows through the streams in the outer CGM, potentially through this clumpy inner circumgalactic medium, and onto the gaseous galactic disk (C.\ Lochhaas, in preparation). {We discuss illustrated examples of two individual clumps in these different inflowing/outflowing structures in Sec. \ref{sec:individual}. }